channable/hoff/readme.md

 **Complex scenario.**
 Here is a more complex scenario involving builds arriving in the unexpected order and a failure of a build of the first PR in a merge train.
-This is similar two the two previous scenarios, the only difference being that PR#1 alone causes the build to fail.
+This is similar to the two previous scenarios, the only difference being that PR#1 alone causes the build to fail.

 ![A merge train being restarted.](doc/merge-train-restart.svg)